Create better/more visible documentation for WooThemes

 Let me know, and meanwhile I will look around on Woo's forums and see if I see any better solutions.
 Thanks!

-#9 Updated by Valerie Futch about 8 years ago
+#9 Updated by Valerie Futch over 8 years ago

 hi scott and matt,